Questions & Answers - Our Guestbook

 What is the role of the facilitator in the classroom?

 The facilitator is there to facilitate the learning process and make the academic and scholastic expectations/content accessible by using the child’s special strengths and abilities and using alternative and adjusted techniques .
-They are there
+Please visit our Role of the Learner Facilitator page to see what our learner facilitators say.

 Does a facilitator have a role during break?